nathaliefil/uroboros/QuickGuide.md

 ```

 Numbers can have sufixes.
 They are their multipliers.
 For example sufix KB multiplies number by 1024.
 It is the number of bytes in
 one kilobyte.
-Sufixes are useful for comparing sizes of files, because variable "size" return integer (number of bytes).
+Sufixes are useful for comparing sizes of files, because variable "size" returns integer (number of bytes).
+All
+sufixes are explained [here](documentation/DataTypes.md), in chapter "Number".

 ```
 print 12:31;